xasos/Coins/README.md

 Cryptocurrency Price REST API written in Node.js.
 Data is scraped from [CoinMarketCap](http://coinmarketcap.com/).

-*Note: This is an unofficial API and __not__ supported or controlled by CoinMarketCap itself.
+*Note: This is an unofficial API and is __not__ supported or controlled by CoinMarketCap itself.
 Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/xasos/Coins/issues) in this repo.*

 ## Usage
 **Base URL:** http://coins-api.herokuapp.com